Before reading this article, count how many commitments you have.

 In times of transition, this is especially important because there is so much going on at once.
 Without time set aside to process all the changes, it’s difficult to know how you feel about the change or how you’re handling the transitions.

-Here are 7 important reasons why you should be taking time for yourself.
+Here are 7 important reasons why you should make time for yourself.

 - The Alternative is Burnout

-- You are Better when You Take Time for Yourself
+- You are Better when You Find Time for Yourself

 - Self Care Affects All Areas of Your Life